TheRenegadeCoder/sample-programs-website/docs/projects/maximum-subarray/algol60/index.md

 Instead, please edit the following:

-- sources/programs/maximum-array-rotation/algol60/how-to-implement-the-solution.md
+- sources/programs/maximum-subarray/algol60/how-to-implement-the-solution.md
-- sources/programs/maximum-array-rotation/algol60/how-to-run-the-solution.md
+- sources/programs/maximum-subarray/algol60/how-to-run-the-solution.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Maximum Array Rotation](https://sampleprograms.io/projects/maximum-array-rotation) in [ALGOL 60](https://sampleprograms.io/languages/algol60) page!
+Welcome to the [Maximum Subarray](https://sampleprograms.io/projects/maximum-subarray) in [ALGOL 60](https://sampleprograms.io/languages/algol60) page!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution